ayushmehraa/ayushmehraa/README.md

 ![](https://komarev.com/ghpvc/?username=mukeshreddy1994&style=plastic&color=green&label=VISITORS)
 - 👀 I’m interested in Data science and Data Analytics.
 - ✨ I am a self learner
-- 👨‍💻 I have done some projects on Data scrapping and analytics.
+- 👨‍💻 I have done some projects on Data scrapping, analytics and machine learning.
 - 🌱 Currently learning ...
 - Some more points...